veikkonyfors/AndroidKotlinDrills/README.md

 emc2noactivitytabbed app provides assistance for special relativity calculations.

 This app also serves as a playground for me to learn how a tabbed activity is composed
-from scratch, without using any of templates available in Android Studio.<br>
-Those templates mostly tend to be too complicated in my taste to start with.
+from scratch, without using any of templates available in Android Studio, as they tend to be a bit complicated for my straightforward purposes.

 ### app/TakePhoto